 This marks a new segment of the blog in which weekly, I unload a lackluster landscape shot for all the world wide to web to see.
 This gives me a good excuse to practice up on taking pictures, and will force me to pack my camera with me with more regularity.

+The Friday Films is back from it's spring sabbatical and ready for another run!
+Today marks the beginning of many local area school spring breaks.
+In honor of the event here, are a few spring break themed fishing videos.
 In no particular order.
 Enjoy the work of Montana Wild and Strip'n Flywear over at the Missouri (which is where I will be headed in a few days).
-Spring fishing highlights from Big Sky Trouting (which is what I will be doing in about 6 hours), and some other tasty Montana fishing footage courtesy of Yukon Goes Fishing
+Spring fishing highlights from Big Sky Trouting (which is what I will be doing in about 6 hours), and some other tasty Montana fishing footage courtesy of Yukon Goes Fishing.

 There are days that you are thankful you live where you live.
 When it's February, below zero, blowing snow, and the sky is a perpetual shade of gray, I might question why I moved to Montana, maybe (not really).
 But when spring rolls around, I couldn't be more thankful that I get to call Big Sky Country home.